jamesbachini/Selective-Disclosure-KYC/README.md

 stellar account fund <YOUR_ADDRESS> --network testnet
 ```

-### Freighter Connection Issues
+### Wallet Connection Issues

-1. Ensure Freighter extension is installed
+1. Install a supported Stellar wallet (Freighter, xBull, or Albedo)
-2. Switch to Stellar Testnet in Freighter
+2. Switch to Stellar Testnet in your wallet
 3. Fund your account with testnet XLM
+4. Ensure the wallet extension is unlocked
+5. Refresh the page if the wallet modal doesn't appear

 ### Backend Can't Connect to Contract